If any of the following signs are noted the injured person should be suspected of having sustained a concussion:

 If concussions are not managed properly there are the following health risks:

 This is why recognition and immediate removal from play during sport is so important.
 The risks of these complications far outweigh the benefits of allowing a player to continue “If in doubt, set them out”.

-Whether you are a parent, school teacher, club coach or healthcare professional, we’d love to hear about how we can help you.
-If you’d like to get involved with Return2Play or learn more about how we can tailor our solutions bespoke to your needs, then please get in touch.
+Whether you are a School, Club or University, we’d love to hear about how we can help you, so please get in touch.

 Return2Play is the trading name for the Sports Medicine service provided by Meliora Medical Group.

 Other services include general medical services for schools and lifestyle medicine services.
 For more information, please visit the Meliora Medical Group website.